DiogoSaraiva/OpenHMI/README.md

 # How to Calibrate the Motors:

-To calibrate the motors, you can click on "Robot Control Codebase @ 24fb527" folder in the repo, and it will bring you to the robot contol codebase located in the hrc2/blossom-public repo from cornell.
+To calibrate the motors, you can click on "blossom_public" folder in the repo, and it will bring you to the robot contol codebase located in the hrc2/blossom-public repo from cornell.
 The motor calibration script is located in hrc2/blossom-public/motor_calib.py.

 # How to Control:

-To control the robot, you can click on "Robot Control Codebase @ 24fb527" folder in the repo, and it will bring you to the robot contol codebase located in the hrc2/blossom-public repo from cornell.
+To control the robot, you can click on "blossom_public" folder in the repo, and it will bring you to the robot contol codebase located in the hrc2/blossom-public repo from cornell.
 More documentations and guide can be found in the README of the hrc2/blossom-public repo.

 # How to Cite